tradingview-pine-seeds/docs/data.md

 Store your series data in the repository.
 You create a separate CSV file for each symbol, and add a row with data to it every day.
-Symbol parameters are described in a separate file.
-It must be changed accordingly.
+Symbol parameters are described in a separate file and it must be changed accordingly.

 ## Data requirements